OUR BOARD & COMMITTEES OF THE BOARD

 Meet The Board sessions are held regularly throughout the Gold Coast to provide community members with the opportunity to provide their input on planning for the waterways now and into the future.
-Over the past 12 months, the Board has met with more than 1000 residents from diverse backgrounds and waterways interests.
+These events attract residents from diverse backgrounds and waterways interests.
 Information on upcoming community consultations can be found by subscribing to our e-newsletter or emailing email@example.com

 Read the Board Charter.

 Read more about our Board members below.

 Chair (effective 1 December 2015)

 Mara Bún is a Company Director and digital strategy consultant.